 Narvel describes gardening as detailed labor that depends on hope for the future; whether a plant may blossom or not depends on the caretaker.
 Now, this is an exciting concept on paper.
 The audience is forced to see a man, who was filled with hate in the past, contemplate and change slowly, but his bridge to embetterment fractures once violence and trouble arrive in the picture.
 However, when it comes to execution, Master Gardener’s screenplay feels lacking; it isn’t structured in a way that can capture those ideas adequately.

 The film is most engaging when it is about plants and gardening, touching on the metaphors between hate as a seed and change as blossoming.
 Unfortunately, the rest is just unfulfilling, morally uninteresting, and visually bland (apart from its initial sequences), leaving multiple questions that need a response to uplift the pair’s chemistry unanswered.
 These questions were meant to uplift Narvel and Maya’s chemistry, with sequences that slowly pave the way for the main character’s salvation or deterioration, but they don’t.
 Schrader might have found a filmmaking outline that helped him get movies made, but it isn’t achieving projects worth his talents.
 I just wish that one day he will make a film that’s rich in both style and thematic heft as First Reformed and Mishima: A Life in Four Chapters.

 Master Gardener was screened at the 2022 New York Film Festival on October 6, 2022.
-The film will be released in US theaters on May 19, 2023, and in UK Cinemas from June 2023.
+The film will be released in US theaters on May 19, 2023, and in UK Cinemas from May 26.